This post is dedicated to all the victims of flood in Sri Lanka and worldwide.

 Infection can occur in one or two phases.

-The first, “acute”, phase usually causes;
+First, “acute”, phase usually causes;

 - Muscle pain with prominent backache